 The Anglo-Saxon name Cosman comes from when its first bearer worked as a person who worked in a castle.
 The original bearer of the surname may have held the post of governor or constable of the castle.
 The surname Cosman is derived from the Old Norman French word castel, which means castle.
 The suffix man denotes a servant.

 The surname Cosman was first found in Dorset where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Cosman family

-Another 243 words (17 lines of text) are included under the topic Early Cosman History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cosman research.
+Another 69 words (5 lines of text) are included under the topic Early Cosman History in all our PDF Extended History products and printed products wherever possible.